COSHH Training Checklist for New Starters

 - Emergency procedures, including first aid

-If a new cleaner starts on Monday morning and handles bleach at 7am without any chemical safety training, you are already in breach of Regulation 12.
+If a new cleaner starts on Monday morning and handles bleach at 7am without any chemical safety training, you have started work liable to expose an employee without implementing a step Regulation 6(1) required you to have in place first — and the Regulation 12 duty has not been discharged either.
 It does not matter that you planned to cover it in "next week's induction."

 What COSHH Training Must Cover